 - Over a two-week period in September/ October, complete online peer review and rating of 100+ session proposals, and be available for 4-hour review call and a 2-hour selection call in mid to late October

-- Over two-week period in March, complete online peer review and rating of 75+ student poster proposals, and be available for a 1-hour call in mid to late March
+- Over a two-week period in March, complete online peer review and rating of 75+ student poster proposals, and be available for a 1-hour call-in mid-to-late March

 - Attend conference calls as required